The Top 10 Best Hikes in Mexico: My Personal Picks

 Sumidero Canyon lies in Chiapas, Mexico.
 There are plenty of ways to get there—you can drive from Tuxtla Gutiérrez or from San Cristóbal de las Casas, or you can take a bus to Chiapa de Corzo and explore the canyon from there.

-The admission fee to the national park is 34 pesos (1.75 US dollars) but the price of the hike depends on the tour you choose.
-It’s good to know that the bathrooms are paid, it’s therefore necessary to have some coins with you.
+Pro tip: It’s good to know that the bathrooms are paid for; it’s therefore necessary to have some coins with you.
 Unless you want to powder your nose next to a jaguar.

-4. La Ruta de los Cenotes (easy)
+4. La Ruta de los Cenotes: iconic Yucatan geology

 La Ruta de los Cenotes trail in Mexico